Myles Straw Player Props: Guardians vs. Brewers

 Myles Straw At The Plate

-- In 72 games played this season, he has not hit a home run.
+- Straw has picked up a hit in 60.3% of his 73 games this year, with at least two hits in 16.4% of those games.

+- He has not gone deep in his 73 games this season.

-- In 10 games this year (13.9%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (13.7%), Straw has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.